FrOSt-Foundation/gemu_toolchain/README.md

 This skeleton uses GEMUSingle, clang and [Yamakaky's assembler] (https://github.com/Yamakaky/dcpu) (which is also a dissambler, a debugger and a GEMU compatible emulator).

+This toolchain has been written with C developpment in mind, but you can use it to compile dasm-only programs as well.

 To compile, use `make`.
 To run, use `make run`.

 ---